melexis/sphinx-traceability-extension/doc/usage.rst

 .. note::

     The options ``sources`` and ``targets`` *can* be combined with the options ``target`` and ``source`` respectively.

+This directive has no representation in the documentation build output.

 ------------------------------------------
 Changing targets or removing relationships